innisfree - Green Tea Balancing Cream EX - 50ml

-innisfree's Green Tea Balancing Cream is ideal for sorting out congested, combination skin.
+innisfree's Green Tea Balancing Cream EX is ideal for sorting out congested, combination skin.
 Soft and creamy, it's formulated with antioxidant-rich, organic Jeju green tea extract and will hydrate your dry U-zone, while treating T-zone breakouts.
 Best used with innisfree's Green Tea Seed Serum, it'll balance out the moisture levels across your face for a smoother complexion.

 Product of Korea.

 We think it's perfect for combination skin that's prone to breakouts.
 Oily skin might find it a tad heavy, while dry skin will need the serum for additional hydration.

 After cleansing, toning and serum, apply a moderate amount onto face and neck, then gently smooth for better absorption.

 Stop using the product immediately and consult a dermatologist when redness, swelling, or other skin irritations occur, and consult a physician.
 Avoid applying the product on open wounds or skin inflammation.
 Keep away from direct sunlight and out of reach of infants and children.